Off Center Fed (OCF) Dipole Antennas

 .

-Whereas a Dipole is a half-wavelength long radiator, fed in the Center of two equal length legs, the Off-Center-Fed Dipole (which I prefer to call a WINDOM) is a Dipole whose feedpoint is at a point removed from the center of the antenna.
+Whereas a Dipole is a half-wavelength long radiator, fed in the Center of two equal length legs of the antenna, the Off-Center-Fed Dipole (which I sometimes 'falsely' call a WINDOM) is a Dipole whose feedpoint is at a point removed from the center of the antenna - but not at its end.

 The picture above on the left shows the classical Dipole, which is usually fed with 50 Ohm coax, through a 1:1 balun.